 Dan Lukiv: Creative Writer, Researcher, Teacher

-He serves as an elder in a congregation of Jehovah’s Witnesses in Sardis, BC.
+He serves as an elder in a congregation of Jehovah’s Witnesses in Victoria, BC.
 For part of 2015, his wife and he served together as pioneers (full-time ministers).
-Hobbies include longboarding, searching for haiku moments, singing and playing guitar, studying mathematics, and hybrid biking.
+Hobbies include longboarding, searching for haiku moments, singing and playing guitar, studying mathematics, and road biking.